volojs/volo/commands/add/doc.md

   is done.
 * -noprompt: Does not prompt the user for any dependency/exports details when adding a non-AMD/non-CommonJS module to an AMD project.
+* -nostamp: Does not stamp the package.json in the directory that runs this command with the added dependency information.

 **archive** is in one of the following formats: